Merl Reagle: Biography

-Reagle was born in Audubon, New Jersey on January 5, 1950.
-He made his first crossword when he was six years old and sold a puzzle to The New York Times at age 16, a feat that made him the youngest published Times puzzle constructor at the time.
+Reagle was born in Audubon, New Jersey, on January 5, 1950.
+He made his first crossword when he was six years old and sold a puzzle to The New York Times at age 16, making him the youngest published Times puzzle constructor at the time.
 He attended the University of Arizona, but dropped out a few credits short of a degree in English.

 Reagle first competed in the American Crossword Puzzle Tournament in 1979, its second year, and placed third.
-He submitted a puzzle to the contest starting in 1980 and, later served as a tournament judge and a commentator for the tournament's finals.
+He submitted a puzzle to the contest starting in 1980, and later served as a tournament judge and a commentator for the tournament's finals.

 In the early 1980s Reagle began submitting crossword puzzles to Dell crossword magazine, Games magazine, and Margaret Farrar's Simon & Schuster books.
-He regarded crossword-making as more of a hobby, working as a television scriptwriter by day and a film scriptwriter by night.
+He regarded crossword-making as a hobby, working as a television scriptwriter by day and a film scriptwriter by night.
 In 1985 he was contracted to produce a regular Sunday crossword for the San Francisco Examiner's new Sunday magazine.
 Three years later, he went into syndication.

-In the 1990s Reagle was regarded as one of the top producers of a new type of crossword puzzle: "less stodgy and more hip."
-This trend was encouraged by The New York Times crossword puzzle editor Will Shortz, who sought to appeal to a wider and younger readership with "pop culture references ... humorous word play, and ... unique and clever themes".
+In the 1990s Reagle was regarded as one of the top producers of a new, "less stodgy and more hip", type of puzzle.
+This trend was encouraged New York Times puzzle editor Will Shortz, who sought to appeal to a wider and younger readership with "pop culture references ... humorous word play, and ... unique and clever themes".

-In 2011 Reagle donated his expertise to produce an awareness-building campaign for the Alzheimer's Foundation of America.
-Reagle created the National Brain Game Challenge, an online contest featuring a Sunday crossword that contains a clued secret message.
-Cash prizes, including a first prize of $25,000, are awarded in two categories, "casual solver" and "puzzle professional".
+In 2011 Reagle used his expertise to produce an awareness-building campaign for the Alzheimer's Foundation of America.
+He created the National Brain Game Challenge, an online contest featuring a Sunday crossword that contained a clued secret message.
+Cash prizes, including a first prize of $25,000, were awarded in two categories, "casual solver" and "puzzle professional".

-Reagle was one of the few crossword constructors who made a living solely through puzzlemaking, as he retained all rights to his puzzles.
+Reagle was one of the few crossword constructors who made a living solely by making puzzles, as he retained all rights to his puzzles.
 They are reprinted in books that he sold under his own imprint, PuzzleWorks.
-With the assistance of his wife, Marie Haley, he published more than 20 volumes of his Sunday crosswords, which he sold from his website.
-Merl and Marie made their home in the Tampa Bay, Florida area.
+With the assistance of his wife, Marie Haley, he published more than 20 volumes of his Sunday crosswords, which he sold on his website.
+Merl and Marie lived in the Tampa Bay, Florida area.

-Reagle died August 22, 2015, after being hospitalized two days earlier for acute pancreatitis.
+Reagle died on August 22, 2015, after being hospitalized two days earlier for acute pancreatitis.